ramp4-pcar4/ramp4-pcar4/README.md

 ### public vs demos folders

 The `public` folder is a **static only** folder.
-It contains the help md files and a `samples` subfolder containing end-user demo assets and ramp library source code in various formats (es, umd, iife).
+It contains the help md files and end-user demo assets and ramp library source code in various formats (es, global).
 Files in this folder are not processed by vite and therefore cannot reference outside files.
 This is useful for testing if things are broken between the develop and production build.
 Later on these files will be published to npm, unpkg and others.

-To test the files in the `public/samples` folder locally:
+To test the files in the `public` folder locally:

 ```js
 npm run build
 npm run preview
 ```

-Then open `http://localhost:5050/samples/index.html` in your browser.
+Then open `http://localhost:5050/index.html` in your browser.

 The `demos` folder **is** processed by vite and can therefore reference any source file in the repo.
 This is the starting point for local development.
-For example, the `demos/starter-scripts/main.js` file imports `{ createInstance, geo } from '@/main';` whereas `public/samples/starter-scripts/main.js` doesn't since RAMP is globally defined by the `index.html` file when it loads `<script src="./lib/ramp.iife.js"></script>`.
+For example, the `demos/starter-scripts/main.js` file imports `{ createInstance, geo } from '@/main';` whereas `public/starter-scripts/index.js` doesn't since RAMP is globally defined by the `index.html` file when it loads `<script src="./lib/ramp.global.js"></script>`.

 Run `npm run dev` then open `http://localhost:3000/demos/index.html` in your browser.